xaur/decred-news/guidelines.md

 First, remove any tracking parameters like Medium's `gi=...`, Google Analytics `utm_...`, etc. As a general rule, remove any URL parameters that don't break the link.
 "URL parameters" is the stuff that comes after `?` in the URL.

 Second, ensure URLs are [canonical](https://en.wikipedia.org/wiki/Canonical_link_element).
-This means using www.reddit.com over old.reddit.com, www.youtube.com over youtu.be, and so on.
+This means using `www.reddit.com` over `old.reddit.com`, `www.youtube.com` over `youtu.be`, and so on.
 On most pages canonical link can be found in `<link rel="canonical" href="..."/>` in the page source.
 Use of canonical links improves linking of content together (e.g. on Reddit).

 **Examples**